 Net revenue retention measures how much revenue a company retains and expands from its existing customer base over a period, including upsells, downgrades, and churn.

 NRR (also called net dollar retention or NDR) tracks whether existing customers are spending more or less over time.
-An NRR above 100% means expansion revenue from existing customers exceeds losses from churn and downgrades — meaning the company grows even without new customer acquisition.
+An NRR above 100% means expansion revenue from existing customers exceeds losses from churn and downgrades, meaning the company grows even without acquiring a single new customer.
+It's the clearest signal of product-market fit and customer value delivery.

 How to Calculate NRR